 The word ultra really does make a big difference here as a UHD television has twice the number of pixels as a Full HD TV.
 That means that it has a resolution of 3840 by 2160 pixels, delivering amazing clarity and a remarkably sharp image.

-4K
+4K Resolution

 This is where it can get a little confusing as UHD and 4K are actually the same thing.
 Both refer to the fact that the screen has a resolution of 3840 by 2160 pixels.
-Both terms are used and there are now several streaming services, such as Netflix, Amazon Video, Disney Plus and even YouTube, that offer 4K content.3
+Both terms are used and there are now several streaming services, such as Netflix, Amazon Video, Disney Plus and even YouTube, that offer 4K content.
+(3)

 OLED

 All of the latest LG OLED TVs offer 4K resolution, however, the picture quality is even better thanks to some clever technology.
 By using organic light-emitting diodes (OLED), each individual pixel on the screen can be turned on and off, this delivers the deepest blacks and vibrant colours that offer incredible contrast.
-And LG sits at the forefront of OLED technology; we’ve been #1 for the last 10 years.4
+And LG sits at the forefront of OLED technology; we’ve been #1 for the last 10 years.
+(4)

-8K
+8K Resolution

 This represents the future and will offer an extraordinary leap in picture quality as it offers quadruple the resolution seen on 4K sets, which means 7,680 horizontal and 4,320 vertical pixels.
 Currently, there are no 8K LG TVs being sold in Europe.
-Since there is also little to no content being filmed in 8K resolution, 4K still presents the best quality picture.5
+Since there is also little to no content being filmed in 8K resolution, 4K still presents the best quality picture.
+(5)

-Refresh rate: faster = better
+What is Refresh rate?
+Faster = better

 First of all, let’s explain what this means.
 The refresh rate, expressed in Hertz (Hz), describes how many times a second the picture is refreshed on the screen.
 The standard rate is 60Hz, but you will find televisions offering both 120Hz and even 240Hz.